The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 • A very affordable price, especially when taking advantage of promotions.

-• The possibility of adjusting its sleeve length.
+• The ability to adjust the sleeve length.

 • A decent level of finish for the price.